Michael Kovrig: Detention in China

 the Chief Financial Officer of Huawei, Meng Wanzhou.
 The Chinese government accused Kovrig of “spying into state secrets and internal information” and put him on trial in March 2021.
 The proceedings were widely criticized as a show trial, and the court never announced a verdict or sentence for Kovrig.

-The Canadian and U.S. governments, ICG, and Kovrig himself have all asserted that the groundless charges were politically motivated and that Kovrig was an innocent political hostage.
+On July 15, 2021, Bankrupt released the song “Pekingi nyár” (Beijing Summer) and its English-language version “The Plane To Toronto” in protest of his detention.
+The band announced that all proceeds from the song were to be donated to Hostage International, at the request of Kovrig’s family.

 On September 24, 2021, hours after the United States reached a deferred prosecution agreement with Meng and she was released from house arrest in Vancouver, Kovrig was released on bail without being sentenced, deported from China and flown back to Canada.

 In a 2024 interview, Kovrig said that he was subjected to “total isolation and relentless interrogation for six to nine hours every day” and “spent his first five months of detainment in solitary confinement with blackout blinds over the windows.
 Kovrig also stated that “Chinese officials used a ‘whole host of psychological manipulation techniques’ to try to coerce a confession out of him, including cutting his food rations”.

+Allegations of intelligence sharing

+According to a report by The Globe and Mail in November 2023, Spavor sought a multimillion-dollar settlement against the federal government for involving him in espionage activities without his knowledge.
+Spavor alleged that he provided Michael Kovrig with intelligence on North Korea, which Kovrig then secretly gave to the Canadian government and its Five Eyes allies without Spavor's permission, leading to their arrest and detention.
+According to the report, a "highly placed source" told The Globe that Kovrig was "considered an intelligence asset, as a diplomatic officer at the Global Security Reporting Program (GSRP) within the Canadian embassy in Beijing, and later when based in Hong Kong at International Crisis Group."

+A watchdog report criticized the GSRP operating in a "distinctly grey zone", putting its officers and their contacts at risk and might breach global diplomatic conventions.

+In December 2023, The Globe and Mail reported that the Canadian government has offered each to Kovrig and Spavor, while Spavor's lawyer is seeking $10.5 million.
+Spavor reached a $7 million settlement deal with the Canadian government in March 2024.